 Should you wish to volunteer with St. Jude after the loss of your child, there are many ways you can give back.

-Bereaved parent advisers who are more than two years out from their child’s death may apply to serve in the programs described below.
+Parent advisers who are more than two years out from their child’s death may apply to serve in the programs described below.
 Selection decisions are based on parent interest, time availability, skills and current program needs.

-Quality of Life Parent Mentor Program - St. Jude bereaved parents are trained to mentor parents who are newly bereaved or whose children are in end-of-life care.
+Quality of Life Parent Mentor Program - St. Jude bereaved parents and caregivers mentor parents who are newly bereaved or whose children are receiving end-of-life care.

 Parent Advisers as Educators - Parent advisers use their personal experiences to educate hospital staff, parents, and others with the goal of improving patient care.

 Ad Hoc Parent Advisers - Many St. Jude parent advisers prefer to volunteer for short-term projects on an “as-needed” basis.
 Parent advisers may be asked to provide a bereaved parent perspective by serving on a temporary committee.
 Other requests may include working with members of the Quality-of-Life Steering Council on short-term projects.